-Diluted EPS is computed by dividing net loss for the period by the diluted number of common shares.
+Diluted EPS is computed by dividing net loss for the year by the diluted number of common shares.
 Diluted common shares include the effects of instruments, such as share options and warrants, which could cause the number of common shares outstanding to increase.

-The Company reported net losses for the six months ended June 30, 2018 and 2017; the Company has accordingly presented basic and diluted EPS, which are the same, on a single line in the condensed interim consolidated statements of comprehensive loss.
-Diluted EPS did not include the effect of share options and warrants as they were anti-dilutive.
+The Company reported net losses for the six months ended June 30, 2019 and 2018; the Company has accordingly presented basic and diluted EPS, which are the same, on a single line in the consolidated statements of comprehensive loss.
+Diluted EPS did not include the effect of share options as they were anti-dilutive.